Balancing support and challenge in difficult conversations...

 - What could I gain from describing the situation or person in more neutral or positive terms?

-If you’d like to develop People Management or Difficult Conversations skills for yourself or your team, check out our latest Autumn training offers below.
+If you’d like to develop People Management or Difficult Conversations skills for yourself or your team, check out our latest training offers below.
 If you’ve any questions, or would like to discuss alternatives, do get in touch for an informal chat.

 Click on the link below to find out more: